 Nestled in misty rainforest along the Madre de Dios river, the Paititi Lodge was a great place to hear and see many bird species in the early morning hours.
 Feeding on purple verbena flowers, this female Rufus-crested Coquette, a tiny and speedy hummingbird, evaded my camera lens by zooming all around me.
 She was so small, that a large moth that also sipped from the flowers nearly surpassed her in size.
 It wasn’t until a week later that I found out that just one of the many photos I shot of her came out!
 The abundant and diverse birds of the Peruvian Amazon are a treat that I hope to revisit.

-Stephanie works in environmental research in the Triangle region of North Carolina following graduation from the master of environmental management program at Duke University.
+Stephanie works as an environmental scientist in the San Francisco Bay Area.
 She enjoys exploring natural areas while hiking, birding, kayaking, running, and practicing photography.
-Originally from California, where she worked with children as an environmental educator, Stephanie believes in the immense positive influence that outdoor experiences have on a person’s life, and hopes to encourage others to pursue their own connections to nature.
+Originally from San Diego, California, Stephanie believes in the immense positive influence that outdoor experiences have on a person’s life, and hopes to encourage others to pursue their own connections to nature.
 View all posts by Stephanie Panlasigui